jmk0811/CSE-416-Project-Client/README.md

 ## Project statement
-[PlatformTitle] is a platform where the users can see different kinds of volunteer works from various organizations, participate in, and earn NFT certificates and collectibles.
+[PlatformTitle] is a platform where the users can see different kinds of volunteer works from various organizations, participate in, and earn NFT certificates and collectibles as a compensation or commemoration.